 Solar Pool Pump

-The advantages of a solar pool pump are that the installation is easy and little maintenance is required after installation.
+If you are interested in heating your pool year-round, solar pool heating may be a cost-effective solution.
+The advantages of a solar pool pump are that the installation is easy, little maintenance is required, and a local solar professional can assist you with your quick and easy project.
 Furthermore, there are no fuel costs and a solar pool pump can operate independently without human attention.
 Capital costs might be high, but the long life of a solar pool pump (at least 20 years) balances out the initial investment.

 A Solar Pool Pump is the Heart of the Pool System